Operation of the Ocean County Amateur Radio Emergency Service

 2) ALERT: The second level of operation may be requested in response to a local agency request and is automatically assumed to be in effect during net operations unless otherwise noted.
 It is also automatically in effect during the following:

-ANY public service event FIELD DAY SIMULATED EMERGENCY TEST (SET) At the Alert level, operators are requested to monitor their local frequencies for possible activation, or to participate in operations for practice.
+ANY approaching Hurricane force winds, major storm surge or SIMULATED EMERGENCY TEST (SET).
+At the Alert level, operators are requested to monitor their local frequencies for possible activation, or to participate in operations for practice.
 Nets may be established at this level for administration purposes, but should not remain established for greater than one (1) hour.
 If necessary, a check-in/recheck schedule should be implemented instead of continuous operation.

 Activation shall automatically occur for the following: